jadpole/jadpole.github.io/_drafts/2015-07-31-type-system.md

 ... you _really_ mean that it accepts an argument `x` which is an element of `i32`: an element which _implements_ `i32`.
 Types do not exist at this level of abstraction.
-Only set-like traits and value-like elements exist.
+Only set-like traits and element-like values exist.

 ![Types are now subsets, like traits are](/images/talk-1-6.png)

-Types are replaced by `Sized` traits, a property which may not be possessed by _normal_ traits, due to the fact that they do not carry any data.
+Types implement the `Sized` trait, a property which may not be possessed by _normal_ traits, due to the fact that they do not carry any data.
 This explains the error message shown when attempting to define a function which accepts a trait instance as an argument: